LayZeeDK/ngx-tour-of-heroes-mvp/README.md

-# Tour of Heroes using the Model-View-Presenter pattern
+# Tour of Heroes Angular app using the Model-View-Presenter pattern

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.6.